The current project status on 1st August 2018

 E2 – Raising political awareness: The touring exhibition about the LIFE Project was presented during two press conferences in December 2015 in Redange/Attert and Schifflange.

-E4 – Knowledge exchange: The LIFE Grassland project participated at 3 InterLIFE meetings in Strasbourg (F), Hosingen (L) and Kasterlee (B)
+E4 – Knowledge exchange: The LIFE Grassland project participated at 5 InterLIFE meetings in Strasbourg (F), Hosingen (L), Kasterlee (B), Clervaux (L) and Brussels (B)

 E5 – Photo contest: A photo contest about targeted habitats and species was held during 2015.
 In March 2016 the best pictures were chosen and awarded.
 Here you find the winning photos.